BumblebeeBat/FlyingFox/README.md

 *Betting is inside of the lightning network.

 *Judgement on the outcome of bets occurs off-chain, in the lightning network.
+Truthcoin style oracles http://www.truthcoin.info/

 Code of conduct, development guidelines: Submit pull requests.
 If I like, and it passes tests, I will accept.
 Feel free to ask me questions or make github issues.